carolinelile/DE_Zoomcamp_Final_Project/README.md

 While this project demonstrates a complete pipeline for extracting, transforming, and visualizing Citi Bike data, there are several areas that could be improved to make the solution more scalable, automated, and production-ready:

 ### 1. Limited Orchestration and Automation
 The pipeline is not fully orchestrated.
 The initial Spark script is not containerized, and the workflow is triggered manually.
-Containerizing the Spark job and orchestrating it through Kestra or Airflow would allow for a one-click, end-to-end pipeline.
+Containerizing the Spark job and orchestrating it through Airflow would allow for a one-click, end-to-end pipeline.
 This would improve reproducibility and reduce manual intervention.

 ### 2. Folder Upload Limitation in Kestra
 Kestra does not support uploading an entire folder to GCS, which limits its use in loading partitioned data.
 This led to writing a single Parquet file per year to simplify loading, which sacrificed efficiency.
 If folder-level uploads were supported, the full ELT process could be orchestrated with Kestra: extract and load to GCS, then transform with dbt.